How to Add Support for Passkeys Authentication

 Create UserOp

-To get proper gas estimates, you can pass the expected signers that will sign over the userOp in the overrides of createUserOperation.
+To obtain accurate gas estimates, pass the expected signers who will sign the UserOperation in the createUserOperation overrides.

 let userOperation = await smartAccount.createUserOperation(